 Signs that your appendix has ruptured may be delayed for a few hours.
 Because the pressure — and source of the pain — inside your appendix is relieved when it bursts, you might initially feel better.

-But once your appendix bursts, the bacteria that was inside your appendix can spill into your abdominal cavity, causing inflammation and infection.
-This is called peritonitis.
+However, once your appendix bursts, the bacteria that was inside your appendix can spill into your abdominal cavity, causing inflammation and infection.
+This condition is called peritonitis.